ozimmortal/commits/README.md

  -- Have you ever thought you were in love with someone but then realized you were just staring in a mirror for 20 minutes?
 Thu Jan  9 18:00:24 2025

  -- Believe in your flyness...conquer your shyness.
 Thu Jan  9 19:00:24 2025

+ -- People always say that you can't please everybody.
+I think that's a cop-out.
+Why not attempt it?
+Cause think of all the people that you will please if you try.
+Thu Jan  9 20:00:25 2025